tsumaru720/owntracks-frontend/README.md

 - Floating dock on the left edge of the map (slides along with the sidebar)
 - Recenter map on loaded data
 - Toggle points, route lines, and heatmap visibility
+- Switch between street tiles and satellite imagery (hybrid view: imagery plus a road/place-name overlay; set `map.satelliteLabelServer` to an empty string for plain imagery)
-- Toggle states are saved in browser settings; defaults can be set via `display.points.show`, `display.lines.show`, and `display.heatmap.enabled`
+- Toggle states are saved in browser settings; defaults can be set via `display.points.show`, `display.lines.show`, `display.heatmap.enabled`, and `map.satelliteEnabled`

 ### Points
 - Customize color/size/opacity (visibility via the quick actions dock)